 Perry is a lifetime resident of Lowell and graduated in 1972 from Lowell High School and then attended Hope College where he received a Bachelor of Arts degree.
 He is married to Teresa Ann Timpson and they have two children.
 Their son Zach lives locally and owns and operates Zach’s Clean Cut Lawn Care and Plowing.
 Zach graduated from Western Michigan University with a teaching degree in January 2012.
-Their daughter Meghan graduated from Hope College; she lives in Denver, CO and works for Vail Resorts Inc. Perry owns and operates Beachum Flooring.
-He is active in the community being a member of the City of Lowell Parks and Recreation Commission, Lowell Area Recreation Authority, The Pink Arrow Pride committee and Lowell Light and Power Board.
-His goal is to represent the citizens of the Lowell area and guide Lowell Light and Power in providing economical, safe and reliable power while being the premier utility of our size.
+He is also a full-time teacher at Jenison Public Schools.
+Their daughter Meghan graduated from Hope College; she lives in Denver, CO with her husband Ben, and our six-month old grandson, Everett.
+She works for National Renewable Energy Lab in Golden Colorado.
+Perry owns and operates Beachum Flooring.
+He is active in the community being a member of the City of Lowell Parks and Recreation Commission, Lowell Area Recreation Authority, The Pink Arrow Pride committee, Arbor Board and Lowell Light and Power Board.
+His goal is to represent the citizens of the Lowell area and guide Lowell Light and Power in providing economical, safe and reliable power while being the premier utility.